-Business Overview-Through our majority-controlled subsidiary, CompX, we are a leading manufacturer of security products, precision ball bearing slides and ergonomic computer support systems used in the office furniture, transportation, postal, tool storage, appliance and a variety of other industries.
-We are also a leading manufacturer of stainless steel exhaust systems, gauges, and throttle controls for the marine industry.
+Through our majority-controlled subsidiary, CompX, we are a leading manufacturer of security products used in recreational transportation, postal, office and institutional furniture, cabinetry, tool storage, healthcare and a variety of other industries.
+We are also a leading manufacturer of stainless steel exhaust systems, gauges, and throttle controls primarily for recreational boats.
 Our products are principally designed for use in medium to high-end product applications, where design, quality and durability are valued by our customers.
+In December 2012, CompX sold its furniture components reporting unit which included two manufacturing facilities.

-Manufacturing, Operations and Products-Component Products Segment has a security products reporting unit, with one manufacturing facility in South Carolina and one in Illinois shared with its marine components reporting unit.
-The security products reporting unit manufactures mechanical and electronic cabinet locks and other locking mechanisms used in a variety of applications including ignition systems, mailboxes, file cabinets, desk drawers, tool storage cabinets, vending and gaming machines, high security medical cabinetry, electrical circuit panels, storage compartments, gas station security.
+Manufacturing, Operations, and Products

+Security Products.
+Our security products reporting unit, with one manufacturing facility in South Carolina and one in Illinois shared with the marine components reporting unit, manufactures mechanical and electronic cabinet locks and other locking mechanisms used in a variety of applications including ignition systems, mailboxes, file cabinets, desk drawers, tool storage cabinets, vending and gaming machines, high security medical cabinetry, electrical circuit panels, storage compartments and gas station security.
 We believe we are a North American market leader in the manufacture and sale of cabinet locks and other locking mechanisms.
 These products include:

-- · disc tumbler locks which provide moderate security and generally represent the lowest cost lock to produce; - pin tumbler locking mechanisms which are more costly to produce and are used in applications requiring higher levels of security, including KeSet® and System 64 (which each allow the user to change the keying on a single lock 64 times without removing the lock from its enclosure) and TuBar®; and - our innovative eLock and Stealthlock electronic locks which provide stand alone or networked security and audit trail capability for drug storage and other valuables through the use of a proximity card, magnetic stripe or keypad credentials.
+- disc tumbler locks which provide moderate security and generally represent the lowest cost lock to produce; - pin tumbler locking mechanisms which are more costly to produce and are used in applications requiring higher levels of security, including KeSet® and System 64® (which each allow the user to change the keying on a single lock 64 times without removing the lock from its enclosure)and TuBar®; and - our innovative CompX eLock and StealthLock electronic locks which provide stand alone or networked security and audit trail capability for drug storage and other valuables through the use of a proximity card, magnetic stripe or keypad credentials.

-A substantial portion of our security products' sales consist of products with specialized adaptations to an individual customer's specifications, some of which are listed above.
-We also have a standardized product line suitable for many customers, which is offered through a North American distribution network to lock distributors and smaller original equipment manufacturers ("OEMs") via our STOCK LOCKS® distribution program.
+A substantial portion of security products' sales consist of products with specialized adaptations to an individual customer's specifications, some of which are listed above.
+We also have a standardized product line suitable for many customers, which is offered through a North American distribution network to locksmith distributors and smaller original equipment manufacturers ("OEMs") via our STOCK LOCKS® distribution program.